hackerb9/mkpass/README.md

 ## Difference from other implementations

-* Most use an unnecessarily large dictionary, which defeats the purpose of XKCD 936.
+* Other implementations use an unnecessarily large dictionary, which defeats the purpose of XKCD 936.
 (Seriously, who is going to remember "fractious bustling fussy realm veining undying", which is a real output from one of the other XKCD 936 inspired tools).

-* Smaller dictionary (as recommended in XKCD 936) makes more memorable words
+* Uses a smaller dictionary, as recommended in XKCD 936, for more easily remembered words

-* Alphabetizing words makes the phrase more memorable
+* Alphabetizing words makes the phrase more human friendly with little loss in security

 ### correcthorsebatterystaple.net